 The short answer?
 Maybe.
 Depends on the bug deflector.
 Here’s what you need to know.

-There are two main missions for a bug deflector:
+There are two main missions for a bug shield:

 - Redirect air flow around your truck so that fewer flying bugs splat on your windshield.